-Assessment, policy development, and assurance, core functions of public health, were developed based on the 1988 report, The Future of Public Health, which indicated there was an attrition of public health activities in protecting the community (IOM, 1988).
+Assessment, policy development, and assurance, all core functions of public health, were developed based on the 1988 report, The Future of Public Health, which indicated there was an attrition of public health activities in protecting the community (IOM, 1988).
 There was poor collaboration between public health and private medicine, no strong mission statement and weak leadership, and politicized decision making.
 Assessment was recommended because it focused on the systematic continuous data collection of health issues, which would ensure that public health agencies were vigilant in protecting the public (IOM, 1988; Turnock, 1997).
 Policy development should also include planning at all health levels, not just federally.
 Federal agencies should support local health planning (IOM, 1988).
 Assurance focuses on evaluating any processes that have been put in place to assure that the programs are being implemented appropriately.
 These core functions will ensure that public health remains focused on the community, has programs in place that are effective, and has an evaluation process in place to ensure that the programs do work (Turnock, 1997).

-The Healthy People 2000 report, which started in 1987, was created to implement a new national prevention strategy with three goals: increase life expectancy, reduce health disparities, and increase access to preventive services.
+The Healthy People 2000 report, begun in 1987, was created to implement a new national prevention strategy with three goals: increase life expectancy, reduce health disparities, and increase access to preventive services.
 Also, three categories of health promotion, health prevention, and preventive services were identified and surveillance activities were emphasized.
 Healthy People provided a vision to reduce preventable disabilities and death.
 Target objectives were set throughout the years to measure progress (CDC, 2013a).

 The Healthy People 2010 report was released in 2000.
 The report contained a health promotion and disease prevention focus to identify preventable threats to public health and to set goals to reduce the threats.
 Nearly 500 objectives were developed according to 28 focus areas.
 Focus areas ranged from access to care, food safety, education, environmental health, to tobacco and substance abuse.
 An important component of Healthy People 2010 is the development of an infrastructure to ensure public health services are provided.
 Infrastructure includes skilled labor, information technology, organizations, and research.
 In 2010, Healthy People 2020 was released.
 It contains 1,200 objectives that focus on 42 topic areas.
 According to the Centers for Disease Control and Prevention (CDC), a smaller set of Healthy People 2020 objectives, called Leading Health Indicators (LHIs), have been targeted to communicate high-priority health issues.
-(CDC, 2013a).
+Healthy People 2020 Progress Review webinars began in early 2013 and are scheduled to run through mid-2017 (CDC, 2015a).
 The goals for all of these reports are consistent with the definitions of public health in both Winslow's and the IOM's reports.